-We are a grassroots coalition of parents, family members, physicians, educators, thought-leaders, medical experts, concerned individuals, and Oregonians from all walks of life and all corners of the state who believe parents have a fundamental right to make informed medical decisions for their children—decisions free from unnecessary and overreaching mandates that compromise our religious and philosophical liberties.
+We are a multicultural, bipartisan grassroots coalition of parents, family members, physicians, educators, business owners, thought-leaders, medical experts, concerned individuals, and Oregonians from all walks of life and all corners of the state who believe parents have a fundamental right to make informed medical decisions for their children—decisions free from unnecessary and overreaching mandates that compromise our religious and philosophical liberties.

 Our coalition was formed to proactively protect our right to medical freedom, informed consent, and the privacy of the patient-doctor relationship.
 We are standing up to protect the rights and civil liberties every Oregonian deserves.